-It might be cliche, but I do honestly believe that we learn more and more as we grow older.
-The more we progress through life, and the more shit we have to experience, the more we develop and evolve as people.
+It might be cliche, but I honestly believe that we learn more as we grow older.
+The more we progress through life, and the more good and bad times we experience, the more we develop and evolve as people.

 Personally, I feel like I’ve learned so much in the last year – so many important life lessons that I will take through with me to 2018 and beyond.

-For instance, my family and I were all set to have our usual wonderful Christmas, full of our favourite food, things and traditions, until we learned that my Uncle John had been taken ill and was hospitalised two days before Christmas Day.
-We had to spend our entire festive period doing hospital runs across the country to the area where he lives, because he lives on his own and doesn’t have his own family to care for him.
+For instance, my family and I were all set to have our usual wonderful Christmas at home, full of our favourite food, things and traditions, until we learned that my Uncle John had been taken ill and was hospitalised two days before Christmas Day.
+We had to spend our entire festive period doing hospital runs across the country to the area where he lives because he lives on his own and didn’t have anyone close enough to him to care for him.

 When my sister and I were both without jobs at the beginning of the year (we’d quit them earlier in 2016 to travel) and had some pennies leftover in our bank accounts, we decided to go on one last final hurrah and ended up booking a month-long trip to Thailand.

-Everything had a knock-on effect and led me to the place where I am today.
+Essentially, everything had a knock-on effect and led me to the place where I am today.
 And where am I today?
-One hell of a happy freelance writer with her own (profitable) business – all because I embraced and appreciated every opportunity that came my way.
+One hell of a happy freelance writer with her own (profitable) business in the first year – all because I embraced and appreciated every opportunity that came my way.

-2017 has taught me to not only follow my dreams, but dream big.
-The sky’s the limit!
+Life lessons 101: 2017 has taught me to not only follow my dreams but dream big.
+That’s right, folks – the sky’s the limit!

 It’s so important to have ambition and goals that you want to achieve in life.
 Don’t just sit there and let life pass you by, otherwise you’ll wake up at 80 years old and realise that you’ve got nothing to show for your time on this wondrous earth.

-There were a few people who frowned, or looked really confused, when I told them I was going to be a freelance writer.
-Sure, most people don’t understand it (I didn’t either to start with) and I could have listened to their doubts – but I chose not to.
+There were a few people who frowned or looked really confused when I told them I was going to be a freelance writer.
+Sure, most people don’t understand it (I didn’t either to start with) and I could have listened to their doubts and let them hold me back – but I chose not to.

 Why?
 Because I’m determined.
-I’m going after my #LifeGoals – and you should too.
+After all, I’m going after my #LifeGoals – and you should too.

 In life, it’s so important to believe in yourself and make things happen.
-After all, nobody is going to live your life for you.
+I mean, nobody else is going to live your life for you.